-- you are a person who is bankrupt, or - you have been declared legally incapable because of a mental condition.
+- you are under 18 years old as at 30 June 2010 - you are a person who is bankrupt, or - you have been declared legally incapable because of a mental condition.

 2 Were you under a legal disability?

 If you were not an Australian resident, you may be able to claim a credit for the tax that the trustee has paid on your share of income from a resident trust.